Polarisyjr/website/_news/announcement_3.md

 related_posts: false
 ---

-Our paper on the heterogeneous chiplet ecosystem was submitted to ASPLOS.
+Our paper on the heterogeneous chiplet ecosystem has been submitted to ASPLOS.